-Students taste life as a space scientist in Cassini competition 17 May 2016 Saturn, its moons, and rings provide the inspiration behind the 'Cassini scientist for a day' competition that is designed to give school students a taste of life as a space scientist.
-More than 900 students from across Europe participated in the 2015–2016 competition and the winners have now been selected.
+Students explore Saturn and its moons in the Cassini competition 12 May 2017 The stunning images of the Saturnian system taken by the Cassini spacecraft provide the inspiration behind the ‘Cassini scientist for a day’ competition that is designed to give school students a taste of life as a space scientist.
 Read more

 Welcome to the ESA Science Educational Support web pages.
 These pages offer an overview of educational material that has been prepared with the support of the ESA Science and Robotic Exploration Directorate.

 Application to 2017 ESA teacher workshops - closing 3 April 15 February 2017 This year ESA is organising two teacher workshops dedicated to European primary and secondary school teachers.
 The summer edition will take place from 11 to 14 July 2017; the autumn edition from 5 to 8 October 2017.
 Read more

 Be a 'Cassini Scientist for a Day' – 2016/2017 competition is open 09 December 2016 The 'Cassini Scientist for a Day' competition returns for a 2016/2017 edition.
 The competition is designed to give the participants a taste of life as a space scientist.
 Students are invited to submit a 500-word essay explaining their choice of one of three targets imaged by the Cassini spacecraft, in orbit around Saturn, over the past few years.
 Read more

 Space Education International Workshop 13 April 2016 Every year, the European Space Agency (ESA) organises a training workshop for teachers in association with the Galileo Teacher Training Program (GTTP).
 In 2016, the event joins forces with the European Project, Space Awareness, for a five day workshop in space and education.
 Read more